Senior Research Scientist

 I received my M.Sc. degree in EE from the

 Technical University of Budapest in 1989 and a Ph.D. degree in EE from Vanderbilt University in 1995.
 I am currently an Associate Professor at the Electrical Engineering and Computer Science Department and a Senior Research Scientist at the Institute for Software Integrated Systems (ISIS) at Vanderbilt University.

 top ten research stories of Vanderbilt in 2013.
-The course I teach on introductory programming was featured in the
+CS 103, the course I teach on introductory programming was featured in the

 MathWorks newsletter.
-(November 2013) I will be helping Prof. Aldroubi as his Co-PI on the recently awarded NSF grant
+(November 2013) Prof. Aldroubi and I received an NSF grant entitled

 Dynamical sampling and reconstruction for sensing networks of physical fields.
-(September, 2013) I am on the TPC of EWSN '14 and IEEE DCOSS '14.
+(September, 2013) I am leading a

 Computer Programming Club at Hume Fogg Academic Magnet High School.
 (Fall 2013) I will be the General Chair of Sensys '14 to take place in Memphis.